Njugi92/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents list of your current directory.
+working directory to the user’s home directory.